rse/hapi-plugin-websocket/README.md

 ------

 With [NES](https://github.com/hapijs/nes) there is a popular alternative HAPI plugin for WebSocket integration.
-The hapi-plugin-websocket plugin in contrast is a light-weight solution and was developed with especially three distinct features in mind: (1) everything is handled through the regular HAPI route API (i.e. no additional APIs like `server.subscribe()`), (2) HTTP replies with status code 204 ("No Content") are explicitly taken into account (i.e. no WebSocket response message is sent at all in this case) and (3) HAPI routes can be controlled to be plain REST, combined REST+WebSocket or WebSocket-only routes.
-If you want a more elaborate solution, [NES](https://github.com/hapijs/nes) could be your choice.
+The `hapi-plugin-websocket` plugin in contrast is a light-weight solution and was developed with especially four distinct features in mind:

+1. everything is handled through the regular HAPI route API (i.e. no additional APIs like `server.subscribe()`),

+2. HTTP replies with status code 204 ("No Content") are explicitly taken into account (i.e. no WebSocket response message is sent at all in this case),

+3. HAPI routes can be controlled to be plain REST, combined REST+WebSocket or WebSocket-only routes, and

+4. optionally, WebSocket PING/PONG messages can be exchanged in an interval to automatically keep the connection alive (e.g. over stateful firewalls) and to better recognize dead connections (e.g. in case of network partitions).

+If you want a more elaborate solution, [NES](https://github.com/hapijs/nes) should be your choice, of course.

 License
 -------